wessenstam/secretserver/module3/module3.rst

 Lab 8 – Creating a local group
 ******************************

 #.
-Navigate to the **Admin > Groups** page, you should see the four groups that were synced from Active Directory plus a default local group called Everyone
+Navigate to the **Admin > User Management > Groups** page, you should see the four groups that were synced from Active Directory plus a default local group called Everyone
 #.
 To create a new group, click the **Create Group** button on the right of the screen
 #.
 Set Group name to **Checkout Approvers**
 #.
 Ensure **Enabled** is checked and click **Create Group**